Conducting University Youth Programs: Minimum Operational Requirements

 Website: civilrights.msu.edu

-6. All individuals are encouraged to promptly report possible violations of MSU’s Anti-Discrimination Policy and Relationship Violence and Sexual Misconduct Policy to MSU’s Office of Institutional Equity (OIE), law enforcement, or both.
+- All individuals who believe they have been subject to possible violations of MSU’s Anti-Discrimination Policy and Relationship Violence and Sexual Misconduct Policy are encouraged to report to MSU’s Office of Institutional Equity (OIE), law enforcement, or both.
 OIE is responsible for receiving and processing complaints of sex discrimination (including sexual harassment, sexual assault and sexual violence), which may involve an investigation.
 If a person is unsure about reporting and would like assistance in understanding the options, they may contact a Confidential Resource.

 Report to the Office of Institutional Equity (OIE) by completing the online Public Incident Reporting Form or by calling, emailing, or visiting the OIE office.